Location Services

 Automatically tag photos with location names for organization and sharing on social media

-Quickly identify caller location for 911 services using mobile phone GPS coordinates
+Quickly identify device location using GPS coordinates for location-based workflows

 Location Analytics